jose5556/libft/README.md

 ##

 In this project, I have implemented various functions commonly found in the standard C library (<string.h>, <stdlib.h>, etc.) from scratch.
-These functions include string manipulation functions, memory allocation functions, and others.
+These functions include string manipulation, memory allocation and others.

 For more detailed information, please refer to the subject file located alongside the other project files.